 Aside from the golf course, Fairfield is a high academically ranked private school in Connecticut.
 Holub stresses the importance of fitting in at the school you decide to attend.
 He advises recruits to commit to a school that they would be happy at, even if they become unable to play sports there.
 Social media should also reflect the character of the student-athlete off the golf course.
 It should be clean of things such as parties, alcohol, and profanity that may interfere with opportunities.
 Holub can attest that college coaches do, in fact, use social media when recruiting athletes, and thus see everything that they post.

-When viewing highlight tapes, Holub says that the more the student-athletes knows about Fairfield University and its golf program, the better.
+When viewing highlight tapes, Holub says that the more the student-athletes know about Fairfield University and its golf program, the better.
 Extra effects such as loud music or slo-mo are unnecessary.
 The best highlight tapes include the student-athlete talking about their goals and statements such as “I look forward to helping __ University win their conference and go to the NCAA tournament.”
 Thus, athletes should readjust and share their highlight tapes about once every month as they progress and improve.

 In general, to be a good fit for Fairfield golf, players should be well-rounded athletes with experience with yoga or pilates.
-Holub looks for athletes who treat the golf course and their competitors with respect.
+Holub looks for athletes who treat the golf course and its competitors with respect.
 To be a good fit for Fairfield University, good grades and honors courses are important to help incoming student-athletes receive academic aid.

 Overall, Holub stresses the importance of going to a school where you like the coach and players, and a school that has similar goals and values.
 Throughout the recruiting process, athletes should be true to themselves, but maximize their opportunities to find the best fit for them and their mission.
 It is important to remember that college coaches evaluate players both on and off the field, and thus prospective student-athletes can either increase or reduce opportunities for themselves through their actions.